 Current status: On June 30, 2016 Judge Carlton W. Reeves struck down Mississippi’s HB 1523 on First and Fourteenth Amendment grounds.
 On August 12, 2016 the 5th Circuit Court of Appeals denied a stay request by Governor Phil Bryant.
-Bryant is now appealing the case to the 5th Circuit; a three-judge panel ruled that plaintiffs do not have standing in this case on June 22, 2017.
+Bryant appealed the case to the 5th Circuit; a three-judge panel ruled that plaintiffs do not have standing in this case on June 22, 2017.
 Plaintiffs filed a petition for an en banc review by the full 5th Circuit on July 6, 2017, available here.

 Case Name: Campaign for Southern Equality v.
 Bryant III